 . .
 SHOP our LOOKS . .

 Family pictures . . the thing every mom dreads + loves all at the same time!
 It always seems to be the day our little people are their craziest!!
-And just about everything goes wrong! haha!
+So just about everything goes wrong! haha!
 The prep that goes into getting the perfect pictures can put our stress level over the edge.
 But the results are some of our most cherished possessions.
-Being a mom of five, I’ve tackled the task a few times.
+I’m a mom of five, so I’ve tackled the task a few times.
 And I’ve learned a few tips + tricks to making the whole process go a little smoother + almost stress free.

 . .
 SHOP our LOOKS . .

 - Don’t get too matchy matchy: I have learned, that the less I try to match perfectly the more I end up liking our pictures.
 Focus more on coordinating, and less on exact matches.
 While a perfectly matched picture can look good, the more candid, real looking shots always win my vote.
 Go with some staple pieces you already have that your people feel comfortable in.
 Plus you can remember as some of their favorites.

 - Pick out your outfit first: As women, we are allllways our harshest critic.
 If you don’t feel confident + comfortable in your outfit going into it, you probably won’t end up liking the final results.
 Flowy dresses are usually my go to, because while they keep a nicer look, they also aren’t too tight on the areas I’m a little more self conscious about.

 - Add Variety: I always like to have someone in what I call the “wild card” outfit.
 Whether it is a floral dress on one of my girls, or a brighter pop in a shirt on one of the boys.
 Added texture + patterns give the pictures more depth + dimension, and help keep things from getting to matchy.